 CEO Robert Alan Iger emphasised the company’s strong start to the new financial year and expressed confidence in its growth strategy.
 He highlighted significant successes in streaming services, including the integration of ESPN into Disney+, as well as consistently strong performance in the theme park and resort segment.

-Looking ahead, Disney forecast high single-digit growth in adjusted EPS compared to 2024.
-The company also expected operating income in the streaming segment (Disney+, Hulu, ESPN+) to increase by approximately 875 million USD.
+Looking ahead, Disney projected high single-digit growth in adjusted EPS compared to 2024.
+The company also expected operating income from the streaming segment (Disney+, Hulu, ESPN+) to increase by approximately 875 million USD.
 As previously projected, Disney planned to allocate 3.00 billion USD to share buybacks in 2025.

-Although The Walt Disney Company exceeded revenue and income forecasts in Q1 2025, its stock edged down by the end of the trading session on the day of the report release.
-This was primarily driven by a decrease of 700 thousand in Disney+ subscribers, raising concerns among investors about further growth in the streaming sector.
-Additionally, the company warned that subscriptions could decline further in Q2 due to the recent price increase, reinforcing the negative sentiment in the market.
+Although The Walt Disney Company exceeded revenue and income forecasts in Q1 2025, its stock drifted lower by the end of the trading session on the day the report was released.
+This was primarily driven by a decline of around 700 thousand Disney+ subscribers, which raised concerns about growth prospects across the streaming sector.
+Additionally, the company warned that subscriptions could decline further in Q2 following the recent price increase, adding to the negative sentiment in the market.

-On 7 May, The Walt Disney Company released its Q2 2025 financial report for the quarter ended 29 March 2025.
+On 7 May, The Walt Disney Company released its financial results for Q2 2025 of fiscal year 2025, which ended on 29 March 2025.
 Key figures are as follows:

 Revenue by segment: